-Those charged with governance, the members of the board of directors, are overseeing the Company's financial reporting process.
+Those charged with governance, the Board of Directors, are responsible for overseeing the Company's financial reporting process.

-Auditor's responsibilities for the audit of the financial statements
+Auditor's Responsibilities for the Audit of the Financial Statements

-Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditors' report that includes our opinion.
-'Reasonable assurance' is a high level of assurance but is not a guarantee that an audit conducted in accordance with ISAs that are endorsed in the Kingdom of Saudi Arabia will always detect a material misstatement when it exists.
+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
+'Reasonable assurance' is a high level of assurance but is not a guarantee that an audit conducted in accordance with International Standards on Auditing that are endorsed in the Kingdom of Saudi Arabia, will always detect a material misstatement when it exists.
 Misstatements can arise from fraud or error and are considered material if, individually or in aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.

-KPMG Professional Services a professional closed joint stock company registered in the Kingdom of Saudi Arabia with the paid-up capital of SAR 15,000,000.
-Previously known as KPMG AI Fozan & Partners Certified Public Accountants.
-A member firm of the KPMG global organization of independent member firms affiliated with KPMG International Limited.
+KPMG Professional Services, a professional closed joint stock company registered in the Kingdom of Saudi Arabia.
+With the paid-up capital of (25,000,000) SAR.
+(Previously known as "KPMG AI Fozan & Partners Certified Public Accountants") A non-partner member firm of the KPMG global organization of independent member firms affilialed with KPMG International Limited, a private English company limited by guarantee.
+All rights reserved